-5 Conclusion
+5 CONCLUSION

-O2O safe RL has great potential to put safe RL on the ground in real-world applications, by leveraging offline learning to facilitate fast online safe learning.
+O2O safe RL has great potentials to put safe RL on the ground in real-world applications, by leveraging offline learning to facilitate fast online safe learning.
 In this paper, we proposed the first policy-finetuning based framework, namely Marvel, for O2O safe RL.
 In particular, by showing that naive finetuning would not work well, we identified two unique challenges in O2O safe RL, i.e., the erroneous Q-estimations and Lagrangian mismatch.
 To address these challenges, Marvel consisted of two key designs: 1) value pre-alignment to correct the Q-estimations before online finetuning, and 2) adaptive PID control to dynamically change the control parameters so as to rapidly and appropriately control the cost.
 Extensive experiments demonstrate the superiority of Marvel over multiple baselines.
 More importantly, Marvel is compatible to a variety of offline and online safe RL approaches, making it very practically appealing.
-We hope our work bridges the gap between offline and online safe RL, distinct from unconstrained RL, and enhances the efficiency of online safe RL, paving the way for practical applications.
+For future work, it is interesting to take a closer look at the offline dataset, to identify states that are more worth exploring during online finetuning given the environmental information and cost threshold.
+Ultimately, we hope our work will bridge the gap between offline and online algorithms in safe RL, distinct from unconstrained RL, and enhance the efficiency of online safe RL, laying the foundation for the usage of safe RL in practical applications.